grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -query-frontend.querier-forget-delay
 [querier_forget_delay: <duration> | default = 0s]

 # Address of the query-scheduler component, in host:port format.
-If multiple
-# query-schedulers are running, the host should be a DNS resolving to all
+The host should
-# query-scheduler instances.
-This option should be set only when query-scheduler
+# resolve to all query-scheduler instances.
+This option should be set only when
-# component is in use and -query-scheduler.service-discovery-mode is set to
+# query-scheduler component is in use and
-# 'dns'.
+# -query-scheduler.service-discovery-mode is set to 'dns'.
 # CLI flag: -query-frontend.scheduler-address
 [scheduler_address: <string> | default = ""]